602p/yeezip/README.md

 CLI help can be accessed from `./compress -h`
 Example usage
  * `./compress -c foo.txt -o out.yz` Compresses foo.txt to out.yz
- * `./compress -x out.yz - foo_out.txt` Decompresses out.yz to foo.txt
+ * `./compress -x out.yz -o foo_out.txt` Decompresses out.yz to foo.txt
 All sorts of other options are available.

 ##Testing